May 28. Kazinform's timeline of major events

 EVENTS

-1998 - President of Kazakhstan Nursultan Nazarbayev and CEO of LG Electronics Corporation John Koo officially open the LG Electronics Almaty Kazakhstan Factory.
+1998 - Then President of Kazakhstan Nursultan Nazarbayev and ex-CEO of LG Electronics John Koo open the LG Electronics Almaty Kazakhstan plant.

-2005 - Kazakh filmmaker Adil Medetbayev creates «Rakhimzhan Qoshqarbaev.
-Storming the Reichstag» documentary.
+2005 - The 40-minute documentary Rakhimzhan Koshkarbayev.
+Storming the Reichstag by Adil Medetbayev is shot at the Amanat studio under the support of the International Fund for Cultural Preservation.

-2009 - The Memorial to Kazakh soldier Sherniyaz Ayaganov, who was killed in 1944 during World War II, is unveiled in the Romanian village of Bratulest.
+2009 - The official opening of the memorial to the Kazakh soldier Sherniyaz Ayaganov died in 1944 during the Second World War takes place in the village of Brătulești, Strunga commune, Iași County.

-2018 - Kazakhstan's Duissebay Smaiyl (U87 kg weight class) strikes gold at the Asian Taekwondo Championships hosted by Ho Chi Minh City, Vietnam.
+2018 - Duisebai Smaiyl wins the 87kg gold at the Asian Taekwondo Championships in Ho Chi Minh City, Vietnam.

-2019 – Nur-Sultan hosts the first UN symposium on technology partnerships for peacekeeping «Predict, Protect, Prevent».
+2019 - The UN hosts the Partnership for Technology in Peacekeeping Symposium themed Predict, Protect, Prevent for the first time in Nur-Sultan.

+2021 - The first Quran in the ancient Turkic language is presented in Turkestan.